factorhouse/kpow-helm-charts/README.md

 This Helm chart uses the latest [operatr/kpow](https://hub.docker.com/r/operatr/kpow) container from Dockerhub.

 To run the Dockerhub container requires a license.
-Start a [free 30-day trial](https://kpow.io/try) of kPow today!
+Start a [free 30-day trial](https://kpow.io/try) of kPow today.

-See [kPow on the AWS Marketplace](https://docs.kpow.io/installation/aws-marketplace) for information on having kPow billed automatically to your AWS account, no license required.
+See [kPow on the AWS Marketplace](https://docs.kpow.io/installation/aws-marketplace) to have kPow billed automatically to your AWS account, no license required.

 ## Installation

 You need to setup your Kubernetes environment before you can install kPow.

 The following examples demonstrate installing kPow in [Amazon EKS](https://aws.amazon.com/eks/).

 ### Configure Kubernetes/EKS